 Photos: The Highpointers Foundation Bench at the Overlook | The Connector Trail

-A Modest Summit
+A Modest but Meaningful Summit

 Photos: Summit Selfie with the “Congratulations” Sign | Geomarker at the Summit